The Dual Nature of GHZ9: Coexisting Active Galactic Nuclei and Star Formation Activity in a Remote X-ray Source at z =

-GHZ9 also shares common properties with the bright object GNz11 at z=10.6, which is compact and N-enhanced, albeit with a less extreme UV spectrum \citep{Bunker2023B}, and has broad line components and extreme gas densities, indicating the presence of a BLAGN \citep{Maiolino2023}.
+GHZ9 also shares common properties with the bright object GN-z11 at z=10.6, which is compact and N-enhanced, albeit with a less extreme UV spectrum \citep{Bunker2023B}, and has broad-line components and extreme gas densities, indicating the presence of a BLAGN \citep{Maiolino2023}.